-Given the information provided by M-DCPS, we are unable to observe the retention rate for TFA cohorts prior to 2007; however, based on the administrative data we do observe, fewer than five distinct TFA alumni are identified in M-DCPS beyond their two-year commitment in the 2008-09 school year.
+Prior to this change in placement strategy, the retention of TFA teachers beyond the two-year commitment period in the Miami region was relatively low, compared to prior evidence on TFA.
+Given the information provided by M-DCPS, we are unable to observe the retention rate for TFA cohorts prior to 2007; however, we attempt to quantify it a few different ways.
+First, based on the administrative data we do observe, fewer than five distinct TFA alumni are identified in M-DCPS beyond their two-year commitment in the 2008-09 school year.
 This number is surprisingly low, given that nearly 200 corps members had been placed in the district between 2003 and 2006 (and could therefore be alumni in the district).
-However, this figure may be due to either low retention or the district's inaccurate identification of TFA corps members in these early years.8 On the other hand, responses from the TFA Alumni Survey indicate that retention was somewhat higher than administrative data show.
+However, this figure may be due to either low retention or the district's inaccurate identification of TFA corps members in these early years.
+As an alternative source of retention information, responses from the TFA Alumni Survey indicate that retention was somewhat higher than administrative data show.
 Nearly 49% (84 of 173 respondents) of alumni from the Miami-Dade region from cohorts placed between 2003 and 2006 report having taught for a third year in any school, though this was not necessarily in M-DCPS.
-Approximately 17% (29 respondents) report that their third year of teaching was in their initial placement school.9
+Approximately 17% (29 respondents) report that their third year of teaching was in their initial placement school.